 Within thirty (30) calendar days following receipt of the written objection from a signatory, DHS shall convene a meeting of the signatories to discuss the objection and work toward a resolution.

 If after thirty (30) calendar days from meeting, a signatory determines that a resolution cannot be found and the objection remains, DHS shall distribute documentation relevant to the objection and attempts at resolution to all signatories, including the ACHP.
-Signatories to this Agreement and the ACHP will be given thirty (30) calendar days to submit to DHS a written statement regarding the dispute and whether it concurs or disagrees with any proposed resolution, which may include termination pursuant to 36 CFR 800.7 should the dispute include a failure to resolve an adverse effect after following Section VI(b) of this Agreement.
+Signatories to this Agreement and the ACHP will be given thirty (30) calendar days to submit to DHS a written statement regarding the dispute and whether it concurs or disagrees with any proposed resolution, which may include termination pursuant to 36 C.F.R.
+800.7 should the dispute include a failure to resolve an adverse effect after following Section VI(b) of this Agreement.

 If none of the signatories submit a written statement to DHS within the thirty (30) calendar day period of meeting per subparagraph b above, DHS will notify signatories of its final decision and proceed accordingly.